ghc/ghc/docs/users_guide/exts/ffi.rst

     ``CancelSynchronousIo``, which will cause a blocking I/O operation to return with the error ``ERROR_OPERATION_ABORTED``.

+Once the system call is successfully interrupted, the surrounding code must return control out of the ``foreign import``, back into Haskell code, so that the ``throwTo`` Haskell exception can be raised there.

+If the foreign code simply retries the system call directly without returning back to Haskell, then the intended effect of `interruptible` disappears and functions like :base-ref:`System.Timeout.timeout` will not work.

+Finally, after the ``interruptible`` foreign call returns into Haskell, the Haskell code should allow exceptions to be raised (``Control.Exception``'s ``allowInterrupt``, or ``interruptible yield`` for non-``-threaded``, see https://gitlab.haskell.org/ghc/ghc/issues/8684), and implement the ``EINTR``-retrying in Haskell
+(e.g. using e.g. :base-ref:`Foreign.C.Error.throwErrnoIfMinus1Retry`).

-If the system call is successfully interrupted, it will return to Haskell whereupon the exception can be raised.
-Be especially careful when using ``interruptible`` that the caller of the foreign function is prepared to deal with the consequences of the call being interrupted; on Unix it is good practice to check for ``EINTR`` always, but on Windows it is not typically necessary to handle ``ERROR_OPERATION_ABORTED``.
+Be especially careful when using ``interruptible`` to check that that the called foreign function is prepared to deal with the consequences of the call being interrupted.
+On Unix it is considered good practice to always check for ``EINTR`` after system calls, so you can expect it not to crash (but in that case ``interruptible`` will not work as intended unless the code then returns all the way up to Haskell as described above).
+But on Windows it is not typically common practice to handle ``ERROR_OPERATION_ABORTED``.

+The approach works *only* for foreign code that does I/O (system calls), not for CPU-intensive computations that do not do any system calls.
+This is because the only way by which the foreign code can observe interruption is by system calls returning interruption error codes.
+To be able to interrupt long-running foreign code doing no system calls, the code must likely be changed to explicitly check for intended early termination.

 .. _ffi-capi: